mlee97/COMP472-MiniProject3/README.md

 1. Download repository.
 2. Open VS Code.
 3. Locate and open the directory where COMP472-MiniProject3 was cloned.
-4. Create a virtual Python environment in this folder, and set as Python Interpreter.
+4. Create a virtual Python environment in this folder, and set the interpreter as Python Interpreter.
 5. Update Gensim
 6. Run the Python File for the desired task.
 7. Go back into the directory and view the output files.